China's August industrial profits fall as headwinds hit firms

 Industrial firms' liabilities increased 5.0% from a year earlier to 65.81 trillion yuan at end-August, compared with a 4.9% increase in July.

-Private sector profits rose 6.5% in January-August, slowing from a 7.0% growth in the first seven months.
+Private sector profits rose 6.5% in January-August, slowing from 7.0% growth in the first seven months.

 (Additional reporting by Roxanne Liu; Editing by Sam Holmes)